Credit from Away: AP Program Policies Advanced Placement (College Board) credit equivalencies for each W&L department

 AP subjects not considered for W&L credit

 - Art-Drawing, Human Geography, Italian, Research, and Seminar.

 - Also, credit is not awarded for AP subgrades or subscores (such as in Math and Music).

 Courses with a number such as 2FLN or 1SCN represent a subject and if the course counts toward the major and/or meets a Foundation and Distribution requirement (FDR).
 Example: SPAN 2FLM = Spanish elective, 200-level, meets FL may be used for the major.

 - Note #1: Students may opt to enroll in MATH 102 as an advanced standing student, instead of MATH 101 for the fall term.
 Upon completing MATH 102 with a grade of C or better in the fall term, 3 credits for MATH 101 also will be awarded.
-This option is ONLY available in the fall term of the student's first year.
+Advanced standing is an option ONLY available in the fall term of the student's first year.